Moon of Desire

-Moon of Desire is a 2014 Philippine television drama romance fantasy series directed by FM Reyes and Raymund B. Ocampo, starring JC de Vera and Meg Imperial, with Ellen Adarna, Dominic Roque and Miko Raval.
-The series premiered on ABS-CBN's Kapamilya Gold afternoon block and worldwide on TFC from March 31, 2014, to August 15, 2014, replacing Galema: Anak ni Zuma.
-This is the last ABS-CBN drama series to be produced in standard definition or 4:3 aspect ratio, as the network's drama series that were released following this series are now all produced in high definition or 16:9 aspect ratio.
+Moon of Desire is a 2014 Philippine television drama romance fantasy series broadcast by ABS-CBN.
+Directed by FM Reyes, Raymund B. Ocampo and Ricky S. Rivero, starring JC de Vera and Meg Imperial, Ellen Adarna, Dominic Roque and Miko Raval.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from March 31 to August 15, 2014, replacing Galema: Anak ni Zuma and was replaced by Ana Manuela.
+This is the last ABS-CBN drama series to be produced in standard definition or 4:3 aspect ratio, as the network's drama series that were released following this series are now all produced in high-definition or 16:9 aspect ratio.

 The series is streaming online on YouTube.

 Synopsis

 The story centers on Ayla and her famous FM radio program Moon of Desire.
 Everyone is talking about it because of the lovely, seductive and sexy voice that soothes the pain of those who are heart broken by the love advice she gives.
 But more than the talk about the radio program, the true mystery that hounds her listeners is the anonymity of the DJ herself.
 There is a clamor for DJ Ayla to show herself to her fans but she never does.
 This is because, behind the beautiful and captivating voice lies a secret.
 DJ Ayla is covered in hair from head to toe.
 She has a medical condition called Hypertrichosis.